-- Accelerated- The Leaders in Evidence, Application & Prevention (LEAP) Pathway is an accelerated (one academic year) pathway for future healthcare professionals.
-All LEAP students enter the program in the fall (September) term and take courses on a full-time basis. - Full-time/Part-time The Leaders in Public Health Transformation (LPHT) Pathway is ideal for students planning to practice public health and take the lead in promoting health across siloes.
-LPHT students can enter the program in any term.
+- Accelerated-The Leaders in Evidence, Application, & Prevention (LEAP) Pathway is an accelerated (one academic year) pathway for future healthcare professionals.
+All LEAP students enter the program in the fall (end of August or early September) trimester and take courses on a full-time basis. - Full-time/Part-time The Leaders in Public Health Transformation (LPHT) Pathway is ideal for students planning to practice public health and take the lead in promoting health across siloes.
+LPHT students can enter the program in any trimester.
 Students on the LPHT pathway may be either full-time or part-time.
 Jefferson employees looking to enhance their skills and strengthen the human capital of the Jefferson Enterprise are designated as Jeff LPHT students. - Dual Degree Dual degree options allow students to apply coursework from other degree programs to the Jefferson MPH.
-Currently, the Public Health program offers several dual degrees, each with their own specific timeline. - Advanced Standing Flex This pathway provides graduates with a doctoral degree (for example, PhD, JD, DHSc, DSW, DDM) from an accredited graduate school with the opportunity to pursue an MPH.
-Students can earn a degree either on a full- or part-time basis. - Advanced Standing This pathway provides medical school graduates from an accredited MD or DO school with the opportunity to pursue an MPH.
+Currently, the Public Health program offers several dual degrees, each with their own specific timeline. - Advanced Standing This pathway provides graduates with a terminal degree (for example, MD, DO, PhD, JD, DHSc, DSW, DDM) from an accredited graduate school with the opportunity to pursue an MPH.
 Students can earn a degree either on a full- or part-time basis. - Bridge Undergraduate students at our partner institutions may start the MPH during their junior or senior year.
 These courses are also applied to their undergraduate degree.

 The Public Health program offers four engaging concentration options.
 Each concentration offers elective course options that address specific competencies.
-Students in each concentration take 4 required concentration courses.
+Students in each concentration take 4 required concentration courses as well as two "free choice" courses.
 Students will work with their academic advisors to declare a concentration.

-- 1. Public Health Analytics focuses on bolstering students' epidemiological and statistical expertise through advanced coursework giving students the ability to collect, analyze, interpret and visualize data. - 2.
-Public Health Policy & Advocacy gives students the skillset to promote public health policy at the local, state, federal and international levels. - 3.
+- 1. Public Health Analytics focuses on bolstering students' epidemiological and statistical expertise through advanced coursework giving students the ability to collect, analyze, interpret, and visualize data. - 2.
+Public Health Policy & Advocacy gives students the skillset to promote public health policy at the local, state, federal, and international levels. - 3.
 Healthcare Quality & Safety focuses on integrating public health knowledge and skills in the clinical space.
 This concentration is particularly of interest to students currently in or intending to enter the medical field. - 4.
 The Public Health Practice (Generalist) concentration gives students the most freedom to choose electives that appeal to them.
 Academic advisors will support students in determining which electives support their career goals.